How to cook steak

 Our cookery team have outlined what you can expect from each category of steak.

 - Blue: Should still be a dark colour, almost purple, and just warm.
 It will feel spongy with no resistance.

-- Medium-rare: A more pink colour with a little pink juice flowing.
+- Medium-rare: Pink in colour with some juice.
 It will be a bit soft and spongy and slightly springy.

-- Medium: Pale pink in the middle with hardly any juice flowing.
+- Medium: Pale pink in the middle with hardly any juice.
 It will feel firm and springy.